wanghaisheng/responsive-landing-page-starter/content/blog/en/re-building-a-“dead”-tech-community-1.md

 ---
 title: Re-Building a “Dead” Tech Community
 description: Tips and lessons about rebuilding a dormant tech community.
-In this   example, a Ruby on Rails meetup group; Developer Relations.
+In this example, a Ruby on Rails meetup group.u
 thumbnail: /content/blog/re-building-a-“dead”-tech-community/rebuilding-community-1.png
 author: benjamin-aronov
 published: true
-published_at: 2022-05-30T22:09:39.204Z
+published_at: 2022-05-31T10:32:43.327Z
-updated_at: 2022-05-30T22:09:39.261Z
+updated_at: 2022-05-31T10:32:43.996Z
 category: devlife
 tags:
   - ruby